gbv/jskos-server/index.md

 * **URL Params**

   `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple mappings into the database.
 Errors for individual mappings will be ignored and existing mappings will be overridden.
-The resulting set will only include the `id` for each mapping that was written into the database.
+The resulting set will only include the `uri` for each mapping that was written into the database.

   `scheme=given|lookup` whether take `fromScheme`/`toScheme` from passed data (`given` as default) or to look up concept URIs in the database (`lookup`).